Parole Hearings in Baltimore

 Notice of the parole hearing is usually not far enough in advance to hire counsel.

-Inmates receive advance notice they will have a parole hearing, but the notice is often very short, and potential clients do not have time to wait to hire counsel until after they receive notice.
-Inmates are not provided free lawyers, or appointed a public defender.
+Inmates who receive advance notice they will have a parole hearing, but the notice is often very short, and potential clients do not have time to wait to hire counsel until after they receive notice.
+Inmates are not provided free lawyers or appointed public defenders.
 Clients have almost universally reported not fully understanding what information they can collect and provide in advance of a parole hearing that could make a favorable decision more possible.

 In most situations, clients are not allowed to have their lawyer present.

-For more information on how our lawyers can help you, contact Nathans & Ripke LLP today online or at (410) 783-0272.
+For more information on how our Baltimore parole hearings attorney can help you, contact Nathans & Ripke LLP today online or at (410) 783-0272.